SEC Rule 17a-4 Collage Graphic

 Written Policy

-• Standard markup and markdown ranges by security type — equities, investment-grade debt, high-yield, municipals, direct participation programs
+• Standard markup and markdown ranges by security type — equities, investment-grade debt, high-yield, municipals, and direct participation programs.

 Supervisory Systems

-• Account-level monitoring: cost-to-equity ratios and turnover ratios for active accounts, with a defined protocol for investigating outliers
+• Account-level monitoring, including cost-to-equity ratios and turnover ratios for active accounts, with a defined protocol for investigating outliers.

 Documentation